 Here are ways you can help spread the word about NSLW.

-Local Media Coverage.
 Use our press release template to notify local media outlets.
 (Ask your principal if there’s a special procedure for contacting media in your district.)
 Consider trying to get your mayor to issue a proclamation about NSLW and include that in your press release.
 Use our mayoral proclamation template to help.

-Newspaper Column.
-Write a special NSLW column in the school newspaper about community service, presenting ideas for students on how they can “Make a Mark on the World: Dream.
-Lead.
-Serve.”
+Write a special NSLW column in the school newspaper about using leadership to effect positive change, presenting ideas for students on how they can be “Student Leaders: Taking Charge.”
 Get ideas from the National Student Project Database.

 Create a dedicated taking charge page on your school’s website.
 Update it with school and/or student leadership projects.

 Get student leaders together to try to create a meme for taking charge to share with the rest of the student body so they can identify acts of leadership in their community on social media.

 Identify a local organization where all the students can use their student voice to take charge at least two times during the month.
 Then make a video diary of their activities and post it on social media with #NSLW2019.